The Tallinn to Helsinki Day Trip: Crossing the Baltic for Lunch

 Tallinn to Helsinki ferry leaving Tallinn harbour

-If you are planning to spend more time in the city itself, see my → Tallinn Travel Guide for a detailed overview of neighbourhoods, sights and practical tips.
+If you are using Estonia’s capital as your main base and plan to explore it further, see my → Tallinn Travel Guide for a detailed overview of neighbourhoods, sights and practical tips.

 In This Guide